Will Iowa State cover the spread vs. DePaul? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 80.6 points per game the Cyclones average are 5.4 more points than the Blue Demons allow (75.2).
+- The Cyclones average 80.6 points per game, 5.4 more points than the 75.2 the Blue Demons allow.

 - Iowa State is 4-0 against the spread and 4-0 overall when scoring more than 75.2 points.